shumwaymark/sentinelcam/README.rst

 transport technology throughout the system.

-Internally, the first element of the (text, data) tuple returned to the Data Feed has been reserved for carrying a yet-to-be-implememted response code from the **datapump**.
+Internally, the first element of the (text, data) tuple returned to the Data Feed has been reserved for carrying a yet-to-be-implemented response code from the **datapump**.

   **Status**: working proof of concept, still evolving.